Skuna combines the best of boating and relaxation.

-There are numerous ways to take a boat trip in London – you can go kayaking, hire your own electric cruiser, or even steam along as you eat a five-course meal.
-But, for our money, the best way to take to the waters is in a goddamn awesome hot tub.
+For our money, the best way to take to the London waters is in a goddamn awesome hot tub.
 And whilst the impracticality of putting a hot tub in a canal was once insurmountable, it isn’t anymore.
 The reason?
-A fun and innovative mode of travel, know as the Hot Tug.
+A fun and innovative mode of travel, know as the Hot Tub Boat.

-Having successfully conquered the likes of Amsterdam, Rotterdam, and Copenhagen, Hot Tug made a splash in the UK when they landed in London last year.
+Having successfully conquered the likes of Amsterdam, Rotterdam, and Copenhagen, Skuna made a splash in the UK when they landed in London in 2017.
 Heated by a wood-burning stove, and steered by a responsible member of your party, it simply is the finest in canal transport.
 Prepare to look fly as you chug along at a heady 3 miles per hour.

-Each Hot Tug holds seven suave punters, and the tubs are heated to a balmy 38 degrees.
-You’d think Hot Tug wouldn’t need to mention that the water is fresh, rather than from the canal, but you’d be wrong.
+Each hot tub boat holds seven suave punters, and the tubs are heated to a balmy 38 degrees.
+You’d think Skuna wouldn’t need to mention that the water is fresh, rather than from the canal, but you’d be wrong.
 Just for clarity, the water is perfectly clean, and it’s refilled before each trip.
 Also in the “should be self-evident but apparently isn’t” category is their policy on swimwear – namely, that you definitely need to bring it.
-It’s not that kind of Hot Tug…

-You’ll set sail from Islington Boat Club, and training is provided once you’ve changed into your cozzies.
+You’ll set sail from either Islington Boat Club or West India Quay, depending where you choose, and training is provided once you’ve changed into your cozzies.
 You’ve got a fifteen minute orientation and test drive, and then 75 minutes to cruise to your heart’s content.
-This will mostly be around Islington Basin, as you can’t take your Hot Tug through the locks.
-Still, it’s more than enough open water for your primary purpose: looking damn cool, and eliciting admiring/covetous glances from passersby.
+That’s plenty of time to fulfil your primary purpose: looking damn cool, and eliciting admiring/covetous glances from passersby.

-A trip in a Hot Tug doesn’t exactly come cheap.
+A trip in a hot tub boat doesn’t exactly come cheap.
 It’s £225 to rent one for 90 minutes, and if there’s no booking afterwards, you can extend another 30 minutes for £30 and keep on tubbin’.
 Still, if you get a squad of seven together, it works out at a far more reasonable £32 per person.
 And really, you can’t put a price on looking this good in a sweet hot tub, can you?